wz0919/ML-based-on-NumPy/K-Means/result.md

 We can see kmeans++ are fairly likely to have better clusters

-In this example even all the 9 times algorithm converged to the global optimal point
+In this example even in all the 9 times, the algorithm converged to the global optimal point